johnlees/dust-gpu-prototype/README.md

 -R number of initial recovered (int; default = 0)
 -p number of particles to run (int; default = 100)
--s number of time steps to simulate each particle forward (int; default = 10000)
+-s number of time steps to simulate each particle forward (int; default = 10000) -t print current populations every t time steps.
+0->do not print (int; default = 0)
 ```

+## Validation

+TODO: We will write some CPU code to compare with